Willow FlycatcherEmpidonax traillii

 - Cool Facts

-- Flycatchers don’t learn their songs from their parents like many other birds.
+- Flycatchers don’t learn their songs from their parents, as many other birds do.
 Instead flycatchers hatch knowing their songs.
-Scientists tested this by raising Willow Flycatchers in captivity while letting them listen to an Alder Flycatcher sing its free beer song.
-Despite hearing this song all day, Willow chicks grew up to sing their species’ own fitz-bew.
+Scientists tested this by raising Willow Flycatchers in captivity while letting them listen to an Alder Flycatcher sing its free-beer song.
+Despite hearing only this song all day, Willow chicks grew up to sing their species’ own fitz-bew.

 - If a Brown-headed Cowbird lays its eggs in the nest of a Willow Flycatcher, the flycatcher may bury the cowbird eggs in the lining of the nest, or even build a completely new nest over the top of the first one to prevent the cowbird egg from hatching.

 - Bird watchers that encounter a silent flycatcher often call it a Traill's Flycatcher, because without a peep Alder and Willow Flycatchers are nearly impossible to separate in the field.
 In fact, before 1973, Alder and Willow Flycatchers were considered the same species, the Traill's Flycatcher, and the Willow still retains the scientific name Empidonax traillii.

 - When the two species are found together, the Willow Flycatcher will keep Alder Flycatchers out of its territory.
 But it expends more effort to keep out other Willow Flycatchers.

 - The oldest recorded Willow Flycatcher was a female, and at least 11 years old when she was recaptured and rereleased during banding operations in California in 2010.
 She had been banded in the same state in 2001.